- As low as $415/Night

 The space

 The main common space is open and bright with an inviting open floor plan: living room, dining, and kitchen.
-The master bedroom is enormous and has a gorgeous spa-inspired bathroom that all the guests appreciate.
+The master bedroom is sizable and has a handsome spa-inspired bathroom that all the guests appreciate.
 Each of the three bedrooms has a queen bed and provides ample space for you to unpack and make yourself comfortable.
 Get comfortable in any of the bedroom’s 100% organic cotton sheets.

 Guest access

-You will have access to the entire main home, side porch and modest attached fenced yard.
+You will have access to the entire main home, side porch, and modest attached fenced yard.
 The backyard that is accessed down at the end of the driveway belongs to the Guest House.

 The shorter parking space (the one that sits on the left of the driveway) should be left for the guest home tenant so they can come and go as needed.